theblackblazer/ListenAndLearn/README.md

 # ListenAndLearn
 An Android App specially made for students who are unable to read and write to enable fast learning.

-# Main Motivations behind the Application
+# Main Motivation behind the Application
 Since students are unable to read and write, hearing information will help them learn faster.

 # Key Features